 I chose to enable the root account first, so I don’t have to type my sudo password with every command.
 To enable the root account open a console and type ‘sudo su’, and then ‘passwd root’, and enter a new password for the root account.
 Once that is done you can start following the instructions below.

-Start with commenting out all of the IPv6 lines in your hosts file.
+rpi-update.
+When that’s done first reboot the Pi and then we can start commenting out all of the IPv6 lines in your hosts file.
 See example.

 Find and uncomment net.ipv4.ip_forward=1 in the file /etc/sysctl.d/99-sysctl.conf